abuicke/tarot/major arcana/(19) The Sun/(19) The Sun.md

 ### Extra

->Human life on earth is conditioned and unfree, and when man recognizes this limitation and makes himself dependent upon the harmonious and beneficent forces of the cosmos, he achieves **success**.
+>Human life on earth is conditioned and unfree, and when man recognizes this limitation and makes himself dependent upon the harmonious and beneficent forces of the cosmos, he achieves success.
 >
 >*The Book of Changes* (3rd Edition, pp. 293-94)